 Raymond Toomer (Administration for Children's Services) & Justin Lee (Casey Family Programs) on NYC's journey to identify case and systems level bottlenecks and barriers that impede children from achieving permanency.

-In our latest newsletter, we focus on the Family First Readiness Kick-Off Convening we held in July to launch the TA work with 19 NYS counties.
+In our latest newsletter, we focus on the 5th Annual Permanency Summit and the Family First Readiness Convening we held in December.
 View more here.